Over any three months, about 25% of Americans will have low back pain. It is the top cause of disability around the world.

 Spinal Manipulation.
 Some patients feel short-term relief that can improve function.
 This should be combined with other recommended treatments, particularly exercise and active treatments.

 Opioids.
 The Centers for Disease Control and Prevention guidelines recommend opioids for chronic pain only after lower risk treatments have been tried, and then only when dosed appropriately and combined with nonopioid treatments.
-Prescribed opioids are appropriate in some cases (such as cancer-related pain and paliative care) but are not recommended for most chronic pain.
+Prescribed opioids are appropriate in some cases (such as cancer-related pain and palliative care) but are not recommended for most chronic pain.

 Heat.
 Some patients feel short-term relief, but there is limited evidence to suggest significant long-term benefits.
 This should be combined with recommended treatments.